deadlylaid/art_archive/sections/section5/endpoints/artists/artists_get.md

       * `count`

         Number of artists to show.
 The `count` value will be neglected if it is larger than the actual list count.
 If not specified, response will contain entire list.
-(Pagination feature will be added in near future)

       * `order`